Daniel-Mendes/vlc-web-interface/README.md

 1. Locate the folder of the default VLC web interface (in my case it's /usr/share/vlc/lua/http/)

-2. Back it up and replace the files with these ones (you can keep requests/ folder)
+2. Back it up and replace the files with the `src/` folder (you should keep requests/ folder)

 3. Enable the VLC web interface as described here: https://wiki.videolan.org/Documentation:Modules/http_intf